tekartik/idb_shim.dart/idb_shim/README.md

 The database is stored in the browser indexeddb.
 Like any other web storage, it is tied to the port. (i.e. localhost:8080 is different from localhost:8081).
 When debugging, you should use the same port to keep the same indexeddb database.

+### Service worker support.

+In web worker you should use `idbFactoryWebWorker` instead of `idbFactoryWeb` to access the indexedDB.

 ### Testing

 #### Testing with dartdevc